Servoh/TheTower/README.md

  - https://github.com/Servoh/TheTower/labels/invalid - Indicates that an issue is invalid.
 See [invalid issues](#invalid-issues) for more info

- - https://github.com/Servoh/TheTower/labels/needs more info - Indicates that an issue is missing some info.
+ - https://github.com/Servoh/TheTower/labels/needs-more-info - Indicates that an issue is missing some info.
 See [invalid issues](#) for more info

  - https://github.com/Servoh/TheTower/labels/pending - Indicates that an issue is waiting to be passed off by us.

  - https://github.com/Servoh/TheTower/labels/duplicate - Indicates an issue is a duplicate of another issue

- - https://github.com/Servoh/TheTower/labels/help wanted - Indicates that one of our team members is wanting more of the team to work on the issue
+ - https://github.com/Servoh/TheTower/labels/help-wanted - Indicates that one of our team members is wanting more of the team to work on the issue

  - https://github.com/Servoh/TheTower/labels/wontfix - Indicates that we won't work on the issue or fix it, this could be for various reasons.
 If we don't specify why, don't bug us about it, we didn't for a reason (usually)
 </p>